 About this release

-The 62-day standard states that 95% of eligible patients will wait a maximum of 62 days from referral to first cancer treatment.
+The 62-day standard states that 95% of eligible patients should wait a maximum of 62 days from urgent suspicion of cancer referral to first cancer treatment.

-The 31-day standard states that 95% of all patients will wait no more than 31 days from decision to treat to first cancer treatment.
+The 31-day standard states that 95% of all patients should wait no more than 31 days from decision to treat to first cancer treatment.

-The current standards for cancer waiting times are that 95% of all eligible patients should wait no longer than 31 or 62 days (Action Plan).
-The 5% tolerance level is because for some patients, it may not be clinically appropriate for treatment to begin within the target time.
-PHS works in partnership with the Scottish Government Cancer Performance Support Team and NHS Boards to measure NHS Scotland’s performance against these National Standards.
-The standards are for 10 main cancer types.
+Current standards for cancer waiting times are that 95% of all eligible patients should wait no longer than 31 or 62 days (Action Plan (external website)), with a 5% tolerance level due to clinical appropriateness.
+PHS works in partnership with the Scottish Government Cancer Access Team and NHS boards to monitor NHS Scotland’s performance against these national standards for 10 main cancers.

-The 62-day standard applies to patients urgently referred with a suspicion of cancer by a primary care clinician, screened positive patients referred through a national cancer screening programme, and, direct referrals to hospital where the signs and symptoms are consistent with the cancer diagnosed as per the Scottish Referral Guidelines e.g. self-referral to A&E.
+The 62-day standard applies to patients urgently referred with a suspicion of cancer by a primary care clinician, general dental physician, patients referred by one of the national cancer screening programmes, and direct referrals to hospital where the signs and symptoms are consistent with the cancer diagnosed, as per the Scottish referral guidelines e.g. self-referral to A&E.

 The 31-day standard applies to all patients, regardless of the route of referral.
 Golden Jubilee National Hospital is only reported against the 31-day standard as it is only involved in treatment.

-Some information from this publication is included in NHS Performs (external website), which brings together information on how hospitals and NHS Boards within NHSScotland are performing.
+A selection of information from this publication is included in NHS Performs.
+NHS Performs is a website that brings together a range of information on how hospitals and NHS boards within NHSScotland are performing

 If you have an enquiry relating to this publication, please email email@example.com.